Paul H. O'Neill School of Public and Environmental Affairs at Indiana University - Bloomington

 - Presidential Management Fellow: Department of Housing and Urban Development

 - Analyst, Governmental Accountability Office

 - Corporate & Foundation Relations Manager: Teach for America

 2 years (or 2.5 years for Dual MPA-MSES)

-Official transcripts; 3 recommendation letters; Personal statement; Resume
+Unofficial transcripts; 3 recommendation letters; Personal statement; Two writing samples; Resume

-Apply by our priority application deadline of February 1 and check the Returned Peace Corps Volunteer box on your SPEA Departmental Questions to be considered for a Peace Corps Paul D. Coverdell Fellowship.
-Admission decisions are offered 2-3 weeks after completion of application, with Fellowship offers being distributed in March.
+When submitting your online application, please select Peace Corps in the Questions section of the application to be considered for a Peace Corps Paul D. Coverdell Fellowship.
+Admission decisions are offered 2-3 weeks after completion of the application, with Fellowship offers being distributed at a separate time.

 We also offer an online MPA program.
-However, Coverdell Fellows must be enrolled full-time in SPEA's residential program.
+However, Coverdell Fellows must be enrolled full-time in O’Neill's residential program.

 Year Coverdell Fellows partnership started